Last Updated: 05.10.2023

 You probably know what surfer style looks like, but do you actually know how to style like a surfer?
-Let Rapturecamps give you the lowdown on what surfer style really is and nail that surfy vibe on your next trip to the beach.
+Let Rapture Surfcamps give you the lowdown on how to dress like a surfer and nail that beachy vibe on your next trip to the beach.

 Messy sun-bleached air, relaxed clothing and bare feet are all trademark attributes of your typical surfer.

 You’ve seen this look in magazines, on social media and at the beach, which may have you wondering “how can I look like that?”.

 Well, the good news is that styling like a surfer is actually pretty easy.
 There is however one important thing you should know about surfer style.
 This is that while nailing that surfy look is great, there’s more to being a surfer than simply looking like one.

 So to ensure you know how to pull off both the look AND the philosophy of a surfer, we here at Rapture Surfcamps have decided to help out.

 Read on to discover what it takes to dress like a surfer and remember to let us know if there’s anything we missed.

 Surf fashion has evolved over the years and perhaps somewhat surprisingly it’s actually become more casual since those early days.

 Where you would once see bold blocks of color and tight-fitting clothing on the beach you’re now more likely to see relaxed fits and understated tops and bottoms.
 Loose t-shirts are the norm plus baggy pants and shorts are common surfer essentials, as are the following:

 - Graphic/logo t-shirts